 Why do you need to know ⚠️ how to identify and locate 3 phase power?

-3 phase power is a much higher voltage then single phase residential electricity and has specific dangers associated with it.
+3 phase power has more wires/cables with a greater power load then single phase residential electricity and has specific dangers associated with it.

 Three phase power subsurface locating techniques differ from regular power lines underground, due to nullification which can cancel out signals connected by electromagnetic locators, other factors might include how the utility line lays within a trench, to what material it is within.